montvid/montvid.github.io/content/posts/reinstallmac.md

 Even though Apple reissued the Sierra installer to fix the Certificate issue in 2019 it has another problem.
 The Info.plist CFBundleShortVersionString has an incorrect entry of 12.6.06 it needs to be 12.6.03
  - To fix it we can run this command to edit the new entry in.
 (Credit MacRumors forum user: EricFromCanada)
 `plutil -replace CFBundleShortVersionString -string "12.6.03" /Volumes/Macintosh\ HD/Applications/Install\ macOS\ Sierra.app/Contents/Info.plist`
  - Now we can create the macOS Sierra USB Installer!
 `/Volumes/Macintosh\ HD/Applications/Install\ macOS\ Sierra.app/Contents/Resources/createinstallmedia --volume /Volumes/Untitled --applicationpath /Volumes/Macintosh\ HD/Applications/Install\ macOS\ Sierra.app`

 I hope these instructions helped you get your Mac back up and running.
-Mr. Macinitosh.
+Mr. Macintosh